 If you’re a newbie lawnmower owner, you wouldn’t know why starter solenoid is a crucial part of this cutting tool.
 A solenoid component keeps the electrical connection of the batteries to the starter motor.

 One of the indications that you have a bad solenoid is when the engine refuses to start.
-For these instances, our lawn care professionals recommend testing the component while the blade is disengaged.
+For these instances, I recommend testing the component while the blade is disengaged.

 You must put the switch in position using the key and get a screwdriver to get the terminals connected.
 Should the engine start after this procedure, the solenoid is the culprit for your mower’s malfunction.
 If it doesn’t start, check other components that may have caused the issues.